LeadWoods0902/DandD_Nightmare_Plague/Trailblazer.md

 You are adept at noticing signs of nearby dangers and preparing for them.

 When you see a trail sign indicating the presence of a nearby beast or other creature, you gain advantage on attack rolls and saving throws against that creature for the next 24 hours.
 ## Level 7: Environmental Resilience
 Your extensive experience in navigating diverse and harsh terrains has granted you a unique resilience to the adverse weather conditions commonly associated with your chosen environments.

+**Weather Resistance**
-Weather Resistance: You gain resistance to the harmful effects of adverse weather conditions appropriate to your chosen terrain.
+You gain resistance to the harmful effects of adverse weather conditions appropriate to your chosen terrain.
 This resistance manifests as follows:

-Arctic: Resistance to cold damage and advantage on saving throws against exhaustion due to cold weather.
+- Arctic: Resistance to cold damage and advantage on saving throws against exhaustion due to cold weather.
-Desert: Resistance to fire damage and advantage on saving throws against exhaustion due to extreme heat.
+- Desert: Resistance to fire damage and advantage on saving throws against exhaustion due to extreme heat.
-Forest: Advantage on saving throws against effects caused by natural hazards such as thorny underbrush, poisonous plants, and insect swarms.
+- Forest: Advantage on saving throws against effects caused by natural hazards such as thorny underbrush, poisonous plants, and insect swarms.
-Mountain: Resistance to cold damage and advantage on saving throws against effects caused by altitude sickness and rockslides.
+- Mountain: Resistance to cold damage and advantage on saving throws against effects caused by altitude sickness and rockslides.
-Swamp: Resistance to poison damage and advantage on saving throws against diseases and toxic fumes.
+- Swamp: Resistance to poison damage and advantage on saving throws against diseases and toxic fumes.
-Underdark: Resistance to necrotic damage and advantage on saving throws against effects caused by darkness or bioluminescent fungi.
+- Underdark: Resistance to necrotic damage and advantage on saving throws against effects caused by darkness or bioluminescent fungi.
-Coastal: Resistance to thunder damage and advantage on saving throws against exhaustion due to storms and salt exposure.
+- Coastal: Resistance to thunder damage and advantage on saving throws against exhaustion due to storms and salt exposure.

+**Adaptive Nature**
+If you spend at least 1 hour in a new terrain type, you can adapt to the weather conditions of that terrain, gaining the appropriate resistances and advantages for up to 24 hours.
+You can use this feature once per long rest.
 ## Level 9: Danger Sense
 Your experience with the dangers of the wild has heightened your senses.